21st UK Workshop on Case-Based Reasoning (UKCBR 2016)

 Tuesday, 13 December 2016, Cambridge, UK — Submission date: 14 October 2016

 Follow the ukcbr block here for notifications and up to date news and updates

 Call for Papers

-AI-2015 is the thirty-fifth International Conference on Artificial Intelligence.
+AI-2016 is the thirty-sixth International Conference on Artificial Intelligence.
 The venue for workshop and conference will be Peterhouse College.
-UKCBR will run in parallel with the other AI-2015 Workshops on the first day of the conference.
+UKCBR will run in parallel with the other AI-2016 Workshops on the first day of the conference.

-A special rate will be available for those attending AI-2015 on the following two days.
+A special rate will be available for those attending AI-2016 on the following two days.
 SGAI are also subsidising a reduced rate for non-presenting students.

 A warm invitation is extended also to researchers from outside the UK to submit a paper, or otherwise attend.

 Scope of the Workshop

 Paper submissions are invited on any aspect of case-based reasoning.
 Papers on practical applications of CBR will be particularly welcome.
 Possible topics include, but are not restricted to: